 Online petitions demand release of Texas brothers accused of killing stepfather

-PHARR, Texas (KWTX) - Nearly 200,000 signatures have been submitted in an online petition demanding the release of three young men charged after allegedly beating their step-father to death after the man was accused of sexually abusing their sister.
+PHARR, Texas (KWTX/Gray News) - Over 200,000 signatures have been submitted in an online petition demanding the release of three young men charged for allegedly beating their stepfather to death after the man was accused of sexually abusing their sister.

-The petitions call on Texas Governor Gregg Abbott to release the brothers and a friend who “could possibly spend the rest of their life in prison for protecting their sister.”
+The petitions call on Gov. Greg Abbott to release the brothers and a friend who “could possibly spend the rest of their life in prison for protecting their sister.”

-Pharr police arrested Alejandro Trevino, 18; Christian Treviño, 17; and Juan Eduardo Melendez, 18, a friend of the siblings, in connection to the death of 42-year-old Gabriel Quintanilla.
+Pharr police arrested 18-year-old Alejandro Trevino, 17-year-old Christian Trevino and 18-year-old Juan Eduardo Melendez in connection to the death of 42-year-old Gabriel Quintanilla.

 Quintanilla suffered severe head trauma, and authorities believe he may have been alive when the suspects dumped him in the field.